Minnie Venora Blackwelder Fulenwider and husband Edward Fulenwider holding son Edward, with older sons (top clockwise): Paul and George, c. 1921.

 Special to The Observer.

 Concord, May 7. – At 7:30 o’clock last evening in Holy Trinity Lutheran church, Mt.
 Pleasant, Rev. Edward Fulenwider, pastor of St. Andrews’ Lutheran church, Concord, was married to Miss Minnie Venora Blackwelder, youngest daughter of Mr. George Blackwelder, of Mt.
 Pleasant.
 The happy event was witnessed by a large concourse of admiring friends from far and near.
-The pretty little village church has never been more beautiful than in its effects of green and white, mellowed by the soft light from the overhanging chandeliars.
+The pretty little village church has never been more beautiful than in its effects of green and white, mellowed by the soft light from the overhanging chandeliers.

 To the strains of Lohengrin, with Mrs. R. L. Patterson at the organ, the bridal party entered, and at the altar Rev. R. L. Patterson, of Somerset, Pa., assisted by Rev. Prof. J. H. C. Fisher, of Mount Amoena Seminary, read the beautiful marriage ceremony and pronounced the happy couple husband and wife.